plana93/From-PhD-to-ML-Interviews-With-Python/ML Interview Preparation/Machine Learning /theory/README.md

 **Example:** Facial recognition.

+**Connected Argument:** The number of components impacts the trade-off between dimensionality reduction and information loss.

 #### Gradient Boosting
 **Description:** Gradient Boosting builds an ensemble of weak learners and improves upon their predictions.

+**How:** It fits a series of weak learners, each correcting the errors of the previous one.

 **When to Use:** Effective for improving model performance.